- 1 The London West Hollywood, CA

 The London West Hollywood, CA

-This posh WeHo venue wears its pet-friendliness on its sleeve – just peep the hotel entrance, where two (rather realistic) bulldog statues greet guests on arrival.
-Once you’re through the lobby doors, you’ll likely catch sight of Garbanzo – the sometimes bowtie-wearing English Bulldog that serves as the spot’s official mascot.
-Well-behaved pups, like Garbanzo, are welcome sprawl out in specially designated suites, and to lounge by the rooftop pool while their humans enjoy the white linen cabanas and 360 degree views of the Hollywood Hills.
+This posh WeHo venue wears its pet-friendliness on its sleeve—just peep the hotel entrance, where two (rather realistic) bulldog statues greet guests on arrival.
+Once you’re through the lobby doors, you’ll likely catch sight of Winston and Churchill, the sometimes bowtie-wearing English Bulldogs that collectively serve as the spot’s official mascots.
+Well-behaved pups, like Winston & Churchill, are welcome to sprawl out in specially designated suites, and to lounge by the rooftop pool while their humans enjoy the white linen cabanas and 360-degree views of the Hollywood Hills.
 The chic digs are even Tuna the Insta-famous Chiweenie-approved, if you need further convincing.

-Pet Policy: one small dog (less than 30 lbs) per suite for an additional $20/night and a one-time $100 cleaning fee
+Pet Policy: one small dog (less than 30 lbs.) per room for an additional $20/night and a one-time $100 cleaning fee; no cats